jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------
+New in version 3.19:
+  Printing the Chi2 value and number of degrees of freedom after the best-fit and also saving them to the output file.

 New in version 3.18:
   Included new transitions of Fe II 2234 and 2367 using oscillator strengths of 1.29E-5 and 8.18E-5, respectively,